pauldennis2/sam-summarizer/pitch.md

 ### Justification

-A BERT-based encoder-decoder model works well here because it can understand the structure of conversations and generate natural, concise summaries.
-BERT handles the input dialogue, while the decoder builds readable output that captures the key points.
+A BART-based encoder-decoder model works well here because it can understand the structure of conversations and generate natural, concise summaries.

 Fine-tuning a pre-trained model means we don’t have to train from scratch — saving time and compute.
 The model already knows general language patterns; we just adapt it to this specific task.